HIWIN LOGO

 Climate Change Management & Strategies

 HIWIN places significant emphasis on the efficacy of corporate energy conservation and carbon reduction.
-For the past decade, the Company has consistently disclosed its energy management policies and utilization performance in its sustainability reports.
+Every year, the sustainability reports discloses HIWIN’s energy management policies and utilization performance.
 Since the introduction of the FSB’s TCFD in 2017, HIWIN has actively engaged in internal and external expert reviews and consulting systems to explore and plan accordingly.
-As a result, HIWIN has become a TCFD supporter and will include its first disclosure in the 2021 report.
+As a result, HIWIN has become a TCFD supporter and included its first disclosure in the 2021 report.
 In 2022, HIWIN further enhanced its inventory and review mechanism, providing regular updates to the Chairman of the ESG Committee.
 This allows for a comprehensive evaluation of the risks and opportunities faced by the enterprise, along with the corresponding responses and guidance measures.

 Climate risk and opportunity identification and assessment